 A recipient database contains a list of valid email addresses that can receive mail.
 If a mail domain has a recipient database, all of its incoming email is checked against the database before being forwarded.
 Messages are discarded if their intended recipients are not listed in the database.
-By default, a recipient database is located at /var/phion/spool/mgw/<servername_servicename>/.
-You can also create the database in a subdirectory of this location.
+By default, a recipient database is located at /var/phion/spool/mgw/

 In this article:

 To create a recipient database in a subdirectory of the default location and add an email address to it, use the setbdb command.
 For example: